zeroc-ice/ice/distribution/src/windows/docs/main/README.txt

       </runtime>
     </configuration>

-  Then, add Ice bin directory to your DEVPATH:
+  Then, add the Ice bin directory to your DEVPATH:

     > set DEVPATH=<Ice installation root directory>\bin;%DEVPATH%